 For over 84 years the Newport News Redevelopment & Housing Authority (NNRHA) has worked to achieve its mission of creating affordable housing, viable neighborhoods, and opportunities for self-sufficiency that enhance the quality of life for citizens of Newport News.

 Founded in 1939, the Newport News Redevelopment and Housing Authority (NNRHA) is the primary provider of new homebuyer opportunities and affordable housing for lower and moderate income families on the Virginia peninsula.
 The NNRHA is the redevelopment arm for the City of Newport News and acquires property for redevelopment, undertakes property rehabilitation and manages the City’s Consolidated Housing and Community Development programs.

-Additionally, NNRHA administers over 2900 Housing Choice Vouchers (Section 8) and owns and manages over 1448 affordable rental housing units across the City.
+Additionally, NNRHA administers over 3,068 Housing Choice Vouchers (Section 8) and owns and manages over 1,504 affordable low-income units across the City.

 The mission of NNRHA is to maintain and create affordable housing, viable neighborhoods, and opportunities for self-sufficiency that enhance the quality of life of all citizens of Newport News.
 The Authority has established strong partnerships with public and private organizations to provide an array of services to NNRHA clients and the community.